Luinen/123/README.md

 PIC

 - **Make an appointment section**
-  - This form is handy and easy to use.
-The placeholders show an excellent example of what their customer should write in the form.
+  - This form is easy to use.
+The placeholders show a great example of what their customer should write in the form, and the active page appears with an orange border, which highlights it.

 PIC